-The duration of treatment with Atorvastatin tablets are determined by your doctor.
+The duration of treatment with Atorvastatin is determined by your doctor.

-Please ask your doctor if you think that the effect of Atorvastatin tablets are too strong or too weak.
+Please ask your doctor if you think that the effect of Atorvastatin is too strong or too weak.

-If you take more Atorvastatin tablets than you should
+If you take more Atorvastatin than you should

 If you accidentally take too many Atorvastatin tablets (more than your usual daily dose), contact your doctor or nearest hospital for advice.